 A trip to Argentina is almost always associated with eating and drinking and you certainly cannot leave the country without enjoying (daily if possible) fantastic wines and food from Argentina, ideally at every meal.

 But there is more to Argentinian food and drink than parrilla and Malbec, and in this post I will explore the country’s gastronomy in all its Italian, Spanish and native splendor.
+If you’re visiting the capital, you’ll want this guide to the best restaurants in Buenos Aires and this complete guide of things to do.

 - Argentinian gastronomy